27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 Sforza Castle (Sforzesco)

-Sforza Castle is another beautiful monument to visit in Milan.
+Sforza Castle is one of the most beautiful monuments in Milan.
 The castle was built in 15. century and is one of the largest citadels in the world.
-The site is currently home to 12 museums, including works by da Vinci and Michelangelo.
+It hosts various collections including art, antique furniture and musical instruments.
+The highlight is Michelangelo’s unfinished sculpture of Rondanini’s Pieta.

 Church San Maurizio al Monastero Maggiore

-Church San Maurizio al Monastero Maggiore a.k.a. the hidden gem of Milan.
-A place that will literally amaze you with its beautiful and well-preserved frescoes that decorate the walls and footprints.
+The Church of San Maurizio al Monastero Maggiore is the hidden jewel of Milan.
+From the outside it looks inconspicuous, but inside it hides beautiful and well-preserved frescoes that decorate the walls and footprints.
 Many of these frescoes were painted by artists who followed the teachings of Leonardo da Vinci.

 The church is nicknamed “the Sistine Chapel of Milan”.
-It was built in Renaissance style in the 16th century and originally served as a Benedictine monastery for daughters of noble families who decided to dedicate their lives to God.
+It originally served as a Benedictine convent for daughters of noble families who decided to dedicate their lives to God.

 Monumental Cemetery (Cimitero Monumentale)